Zoning and Installation for Safe Tunnel Lighting

 5 zones of tunnel lighting

-CIE claimed that lighting requirement at a tunnel should be applied to the outside lighting level and the point in the tunnel where visual adaption must be occurred.
+CIE claimed that the lighting requirement at a tunnel should be applied to the outside lighting level and the point in the tunnel where visual adaption must have occurred.
 There are 5 zones of tunnel lighting.
-When planning the tunnel lighting, they are the basements for safe and successful tunnel lighting system.
+When planning the tunnel lighting, they are the basements for a safe and successful tunnel lighting system.

 1. Access zone

-Access zone is the stretch area approaching to the tunnel entrance.
+Access zone is the stretch area approaching the tunnel entrance.
 In this zone, drivers must be able to identify possible obstacles.
-Additionally, visual adaption must be occurred in this zone.
-L20 method is widely used to calculate the visual adaption, which calculates the average luminance within a 20° viewing cone of the driver’s sight, starting from the access zone and centered on the entrance.
-Lighting level in the next zone of tunnel is affected by visual adaptation of driver.
+Additionally, visual adaption must have occurred in this zone.
+The L20 method is widely used to calculate the visual adaption, which calculates the average luminance within a 20° viewing cone of the driver’s sight, starting from the access zone and centered on the entrance.
+The lighting level in the next zone of the tunnel is affected by the visual adaptation of the driver.

 2. Threshold zone

 Threshold zone is the entrance of the tunnel.
-It is the most important zone for safety as black hole often occurs in this zone.
-Thus, luminance must be constant and uniform in the first part of threshold zone and then reduced slowly.
-Lighting level at the end of threshold zone can be reduced to about 40% of the initial value.
+It is the most important zone for safety as black holes often occur in this zone.
+Thus, luminance must be constant and uniform in the first part of the threshold zone and then reduced slowly.
+The lighting level at the end of the threshold zone can be reduced to about 40% of the initial value.

 3. Transition zone

-Transition zone is the second part inside the tunnel.
-Lighting level is decreased slowly in this zone to allow visual adaption in next zone.
-The reduction of lighting level must not exceed a 1:3 ratio, which means lighting level at the beginning of transition zone must not higher than 3 times that at the end of this zone.
+Transition zone is the second part of the tunnel.
+The lighting level is decreased slowly in this zone to allow visual adaption in the next zone.
+The reduction of lighting level must not exceed a 1:3 ratio, which means the lighting level at the beginning of the transition zone must not be higher than 3 times that at the end of this zone.

 4. Interior zone

 Interior zone is often the longest area of the tunnel.
-Lighting level in interior zone depends on the speed and traffic flow.
+The lighting level in interior zone depends on the speed and traffic flow.
 Here is a table about the recommended lighting levels for tunnels with different traffic and speed.

 Tunnels